Alhambra Theatre: Origins

-The Leicester Square theatre's name was changed frequently, but usually reflected the building's (very loose) stylistic associations with the celebrated Alhambra in Granada, Spain.
+The name of the theatre was amended frequently, but usually reflected the building's (very loose) stylistic associations with the celebrated Alhambra in Granada, Spain.
 By 1864, the circus had become the Alhambra Music Hall.
-Rebuildings occurred in 1866 and 1881, by Perry and Reed.
+Rebuilding by Perry and Reed occurred in 1866 and 1881.
 From 1871, when it obtained a licence, an equestrian ballet was performed.
-From 1872 to 1898 (except for 1883–84) Georges Jacobi was musical director of the Alhambra.
-Over the years he composed more than 100 works for ballet, many of them performed at the Alhambra where for some years the prima ballerina was Emma Palladino.
+From 1872 to 1898 (except for 1883–84), Georges Jacobi was musical director of the Alhambra.
+Over the years he composed more than 100 works for ballet; many of them performed at the Alhambra where for some years the prima ballerina was Emma Palladino.

 The Alhambra was destroyed by fire in 1882, and was rebuilt in a more restrained style by Reed, reopening in 1884 as the Alhambra Theatre.
-Further rebuildings were in 1888 by Edward Clark, 1892 by Clark and Pollard, 1897 by W. M. Brutton, and in 1912 by the prolific theatre architect, Frank Matcham.
+Further rebuilding took place, in 1888 by Edward Clark, in 1892 by Clark and Pollard, in 1897 by W. M. Brutton, and in 1912 by the prolific theatre architect, Frank Matcham.
 Other names used during the life of the theatre were the Royal Alhambra Palace; Alhambra Theatre of Varieties; Theatre Royal, Alhambra; Great United States Circus and New Alhambra Theatre.

 Entertainments

-London's Alhambra was predominantly used for the popular entertainment of the day, music hall.
-The usual music hall acts were performed, as well as the début of Jules Léotard performing his aerial act, above the heads of diners in May 1861.
+London's Alhambra was predominantly used for music hall, the popular entertainment of the day.
+The usual music hall acts were performed, as well as the début of Jules Léotard performing his aerial act above the heads of diners in May 1861.
 Other entertainments included "patriotic demonstrations" celebrating the British Empire and British military successes.
 The theatre also staged ballet and light opera.

 In the 1860s, John Hollingshead took over management at the Alhambra and made it famous for its sumptuous staging, alluring corps de ballet and the notorious front-of-house Promenade bar.
 At its bars, the attractions of the Alhambra's ballet were not merely artistic:

 The Can-Can as presented at the Alhambra by the 'Parisian Colonna' troupe proved so sexually provocative that in October 1870 the Alhambra was deprived of its dancing licence.
+The musical director of the theatre from 1872 to 1898 was Georges Jacobi, and from 1898 to 1913 was George W. Byng, who composed and conducted the music for many of the ballets and other pieces.

 Another example of the fare on offer was this 1882 production, written by Dion Boucicault and J. R. Planche:

 Early films were also a part of the entertainment, with Robert W. Paul, a former collaborator of Birt Acres, presenting his first theatrical programme on 25 March 1896.
-This included films featuring cartoonist Tom Merry drawing caricatures of the German Emperor Kaiser Wilhelm II (1895), and Prince Bismarck (1895).
+It included films featuring cartoonist Tom Merry drawing caricatures of the German Emperor Kaiser Wilhelm II (1895), and Prince Bismarck (1895).
 Merry had previously performed his lightning fast drawing as part of a music hall stage act.